x-name15/Proxies-Discord-Bot/README.md

 # Proxies-Discord-Bot
 This is a Discord Proxies Generator Bot

-Hey, um im here again, today I bring you a proxies gen for discord, with loggers in webhook and in the terminal btw
+- Hey, um im here again, today I bring you a proxies gen for discord, with loggers in webhook and in the terminal btw

--Images Here:
+- Images Here:

 ![command](https://github.com/x-name15/Proxies-Discord-Bot/blob/main/images/command.png)